Frances Woolley: “Taxing Canadian Families: What’s Fair, What’s Not” Choices vol 6(5) July 2000 with Carole Vincent

-Frances Woolley won the Outstanding Research Contribution Award, Canadian Policy Research Awards in 2000 as well as the Doug Purvis Memorial Prize due to her work that she created with Carole Vincent.
+Woolley won the Outstanding Research Contribution Award, Canadian Policy Research Awards in 2000 as well as the Doug Purvis Memorial Prize due to her work that she created with Carole Vincent.
 The book looks at household economics and provides analysis on family taxation issues.
 In particular, the book explores issues including taxation on families taking into account of child care, lower-income families, as well as family arrangement.
-The book proposes some a policy solution with the intention to solve the problems around these issues mentioned above in the Canadian system.
+The book proposes some policy solutions with the intention to solve the problems around these issues mentioned above in the Canadian system.